caporaso-lab/student-microbiome-project/analysis-results/TimeSeriesResults/readme.txt

-The script used to summarize within individual beat diversity metrics is below.
+The script used to summarize within individual beta diversity metrics is below.

 #calculate an overall variance, standard deviation, mean, and median absolute deviation (MAD) of the unifrac distance for each biome
 varDistance.f=function(dist_fp, map_fp){